naacl-org/naacl-2021-website/_posts/2019-01-15-spotlight-on-srw.md

 ![Accepted papers over time](/assets/images/srw-blog/plot_year_papers.png)

 The list of topics of the papers accepted in the SRW is also interesting.
-According to Prof. Yoshinaga,
+According to Prof. Yoshinaga:

 > ACL-SRW papers are sometimes more exciting than ACL ones.
 ACL-SRW can accept ongoing research with new or unconventional goals or approaches ...
 The accepted papers are some times more exciting to me.